-Brand names for these products include Agri-Fos, ProPhyt, Phostrol, and Topaz.
-Several other products also may be available or introduced in the near future.
-Phosphorous acid is the active ingredient in these products and this is essentially the same active ingredient as in the fungicide Aliette, which has been registered for use on tree fruit for many years.
+Brand names for these products include but are not limited to Agri-Fos, ProPhyt, Phostrol, and Rampart.
+Several others also may be available or introduced in the near future.
+Their active ingredient, phosphorous acid, is essentially the same active ingredient as in the fungicide Aliette, which has been registered for use on tree fruit for many years